-We received a new $400 stereo from a friend.
+We received a new $400 stereo from another friend.
 I didn’t want anything to happen to it so I thought about it for months and how I could install it so it wouldn’t be easy to steal.
-The original stereo ” Stock” came with a had a mounting tray that allowed the stereo to be mounted to this tray and if the stereo needs to be removed at any time it has little push-down fingers you can push down and release the stereo from its location.
+The original stereo ” Stock” came with a mounting tray that allowed the stereo to be mounted to this tray and if the stereo needs to be removed at any time from the manufacturer it has little push-down tabs you can push down and release the stereo from its location.

 So I’m staying with the tray but decided to build a stereo mounting bracket that would mount to the frame from the original unit.
 Now my job is to find the ideal gauge of steel to be heavy enough to deter any thefts of this stereo.

 In the first step, I slid the tray back into the dashboard.
 Then I got a magic marker and marked where I wanted to mount my holes for the stereo frame and the dashboard too.

 Once my holes are marked I had to decide what size screws I was going to use for the frame and bracing.
 I decided to go with four 3/8 carriage bolts.
 These carriage bolts I got were grade #5 and they will be a big part of the anti-theft stereo system.
 So I decided to go with 18 gauge sheet steel for our brackets.
 All I have to do is make a pattern of the stereo where the screws will be located on it and mark the holes where the stereo frame will mount to these brackets.

 Now, after my pattern has been cut I get out my bench vice and mark where I need to bend the brackets.
 Now how I bent my brackets is I put them in my vice and bent them with my 2lb sledge just to get the bend started.
 Now to get the gap just right I use a flat-file to form the “U” shape.
 Then I take measurements again after they’ve been bent because if it’s right, all I have to do is put in my carriage bolts and then mount each bracket to my frame.